 Understanding the Green Card Process

 First, a quick summary of the green card process.

 When you file for a green card, you’re asking to become a lawful permanent resident.
 If you apply from inside the U.S. then you’ll file with the immigration agency known as the United States Citizenship and Immigration Service (USCIS).
 (Outside the U.S. is referred to as immigrant visa processing.
 We also provide an overview of green card process outside the U.S. here)

 Checking the Status of your Green Card Application

 To check your green card case status online, you will need to find the Receipt Number for your I-485.
 When you first filed your the form, you should have received a document known as a Receipt Notice, I-797 Notice of Action.
 On your Receipt Notice, you’ll find your Receipt Number, which is at the top left corner of the I-797 and is made up of three letters followed by 10 numbers.
 (Ex NBC1234567890).

 Possible information the online system may tell you.

 A biometrics appointment has been scheduled

-If so, you’ll need to make sure you got the notice in the mail, in order to find out when and where to go for fingerprints.
+If so, you’ll need to make sure you got the notice in the mail, in order to find out when and where to go to give your fingerprints.
 Immigration officials need your fingerprints to find out your immigration and criminal history.